-- A. Provide written notice to all parties upon receipt of complaint, which must include: - 1.
+- A. Provide written notice to all parties upon receipt of a formal complaint, which must include: - 1.
 Notice of the District's formal grievance process, including any informal resolution process; - 2.
 Notice of the allegations, including sufficient details to allow respondent to prepare a response (such as the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident);

 - 3. A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - 4.
 Notice that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence; and - 5.
-Notice of any provision in the District's code of conduct that prohibits knowingly making false statements or providing false information in the grievance process. - B. Treat complainants and respondents equitably; - C. Require an objective evaluation of all relevant evidence; - D. Require that the Title IX Coordinator, investigator, decision-maker, or any person designated by the District to facilitate an informal resolution process, be properly trained and not have a conflict of interest against complainants and respondents generally or against the particular complainant and respondent; - E. Include a presumption that the respondent is not responsible for the alleged conduct until a determination has been made at the conclusion of the grievance process; - F. Include reasonably prompt timeframes for the conclusion of the grievance process; - G. Describe or list the possible disciplinary sanctions and remedies that may be implemented following a determination of responsibility; - H. State that the District uses a preponderance of evidence standard to determine responsibility; - I. Include the procedures and permissible reasons for appeal by a respondent or a complainant; - J. Describe the range of supportive measures available to complainants and respondents; and - K. Not require, allow, or use evidence or questions that constitute or seek legally privileged information, unless the privilege is waived.
+Notice of any provision in the District's code of conduct that prohibits knowingly making false statements or providing false information in the grievance process. - B. Treat complainants and respondents equitably; - C. Require an objective evaluation of all relevant evidence; - D. Require that the Title IX Coordinator, investigator, decision-maker, or any person designated by the District to facilitate an informal resolution process, be properly trained and not have a conflict of interest against complainants and respondents generally or against the particular complainant and respondent; - E. Include a presumption that the respondent is not responsible for the alleged conduct until a determination has been made at the conclusion of the grievance process; - F. Conclusion of the grievance process within 60 days of the receipt of a formal complaint, unless a good cause temporary delay is necessary; - G. Describe or list the possible disciplinary sanctions and remedies that may be implemented following a determination of responsibility; - H. State that the District uses a preponderance of the evidence standard to determine responsibility: - I. Include the procedures and permissible reasons for appeal by a respondent or a complainant; - J. Describe the range of supportive measures available to complainants and respondents; and - K. Not require, allow, or use evidence or questions that constitute or seek legally privileged information, unless the privilege is waived.